ttsiodras/MiniForth/README.md

 madness", etc.

 But there are very important benefits in using C++ - and templates in particular.
-You write less code, with no run-time or memory overhead, and with a lot more compile-time checks that watch your back (and would otherwise blow up in your face).
+You write less code, with no additional run-time or memory overhead compared to C, and with a lot more compile-time checks that watch your back (for things that would otherwise blow up in your face).

 See my Optional<T> for example, that emulates (badly) the optional type of Rust/OCaml/F#/Scala/Kotlin etc. It **forces** you to check